2018–19 Copa del Rey: Qualified teams

-The following teams are qualified for the competition.
-Reserve teams are excluded.
+The following teams qualified for the competition.
+Reserve teams were excluded.

 First round

 41 teams entered the competition at this round.
 Five Segunda B or Tercera División teams that in the previous season did not play in Tercera División received a bye.
 The rest were paired according to proximity criteria.

 Due to the breach of the competition rules, giving byes to unauthorised teams, the draw of the first and second round had to be partially repeated.

 During the draw, Villanovense, Murcia, Badalona, Tudelano and Lorca FC received a bye to the second round.

 Second round

 The 22 Segunda División teams entered the competition in this round and were joined by the winners of the previous stage, except for Mutilvera, who received a bye to the third round.
 Segunda División teams were drawn against each other.

 Third round

 The Segunda División teams faced each other, except for Mallorca, who received a bye to the round of 32.